heavenish/shopping-cart-demo/README.md

 # Project Structure
 ![image](https://github.com/user-attachments/assets/d255b7dc-d60b-47f8-845d-66c1759d608c)

 # Usage
 Add to Cart: Click on the "Add to Cart" button for any product to increase the cart count.
 Dynamic Cart Count: The cart count in the header updates automatically when products are added.

-# Next Steps
-This is Step 1 of the demo.
-Future iterations include:
-**Step 2.** Prop Drilling: Add a product details page and demonstrate prop drilling.
-**Step 3.** Redux Integration: Replace React useState with Redux for managing cart state and add a checkout page.
-**Step 4.** Modularization: Refactor the addToCart functionality into a reusable component used across the project.

 # Learn More
 To learn more about Next.js, take a look at the following resources: